eznt/antenna_line_data_reader/README.md

 # antenna_line_data_reader
-A script made for parsing antenna line data from CSV or XLXS files.
+A script made for parsing and visualizing antennaline data from CSV or XLXS files.
 Creation date: 8.8.2023